-There are two types of parts: outsourced and in-house.
+There are four types of parts: outsourced, in-house, generic and asset.

 In-house parts and projects allow you to work with what's commonly called sub-assemblies.
 A project must have an in-house part associated to it.
 Essentially, an in-house part is used to track the part itself while a project is used to track, not only its revisions and bill of materials, but also every build of it.
 An in-house part doesn't need to have a project associated to it, though.
 This might be useful for parts that are manufactured in-house but that don't have a BOM, such as some mechanical parts.

-All types of parts can be assigned to BOM designators in projects.
+All types of parts can be assigned to BOM items in projects.

 The stock is displayed on the Parts table.
 This is the sum of your in-house and on-order inventory.
 This way, if you had low stock on some parts but you ordered more in the meantime (and didn't receive it yet), you won't see a warning or a misleading low value that would make you think you'd have to purchase more inventory.

 Inventory is displayed on its own table, on the Parts details area.

 From here you can get the answers for where and how your inventory is being used.
 On-order and reserved inventory contain a reference to the corresponding purchase order, project and project build.